Deva0770/week-03-review/REVIEW.md

 ## how do we fork a repo?

-- Fork this repo when the url is shared in slack
+- By selecting the fork option on the top left on github.

 ## how do clone a repo to be available on our local?

-- For discussion and then for all to clone
+- git clone followed by the URL.

 ## how do we move changes from working folder to staging?